 Let’s take a look at the best open source monitoring software for IT Infrastructure monitoring and see what works for you.

-Nagios, founded in 1999, is one of the industry leaders in providing monitoring solutions from small to enterprise-level of infrastructure.
+Nagios, founded in 1999, is one of the industry leaders in providing monitoring solutions from small to enterprise-level infrastructure.

-Nagios is capable of monitoring almost all types of components like network protocols, operating systems, system metrics, applications, services, web server, website, middleware, etc.
+Nagios is capable of monitoring almost all types of components like network protocols, operating systems, system metrics, applications, services, web servers, websites, middleware, etc.

 Nagios runs on a Core 4 monitoring engine, which provides a high level of performance by consuming fewer server resources.